Islandora/migrate_islandora_csv/README.md

 ```
 __The Breakdown__

-The `source` section looks mostly the same other than some different constants we're defining - the string "Image" (no quotes needed) and 'relators:pht' (quotes needed beacuse of the colon).
+The `source` section looks mostly the same other than some different constants we're defining - the string "Image" (no quotes needed) and 'relators:pht' (quotes needed because of the colon).

 If you look at the `process` section, you can see we're taking the `title`, `description`, and `issued` columns from the CSV and applying them directly to the migrated nodes without any manipulation.
 ```yml